fernandorpardo/JA2Chart/README.md

 # Transformations
 There is a way to perform changes in the data and see the effects.
 We have three methods in the JA2Chart library to do that:
 - PlotClone(plot_ID_to_clone) is used instead of Plot() to create a new plot from an existing one.
-- DataGet(plot_ID, data_array) retrieves the data into an array of {X_value:<date in seconds>, Y_value:<float number>} tuples representing a (x, y) coordinate of the chart, where 'x' is a date in seconds and 'y' the value of the function being represented.
+- DataGet(plot_ID, data_array) retrieves the data into an array of {X_value:&lt;date in seconds>, Y_value:&lt;float number>} tuples representing a (x, y) coordinate of the chart, where 'x' is a date in seconds and 'y' is the value of the function being represented.
 - DataUpdate(plot_ID, data_array) is used to update the plot with the transformed data.
 Only the 'y' value is updated while 'x' remains unchanged.

 In the example, we are drawing the evolution of the Cardano (ADA) cryptocurrency and a second curve that results of applying a low pass filter (average) to mitigate sampling distortion: